 Military service can be tough on your body.
 Deployments, battle loads and physical fitness training can lead to lower back pain and other chronic issues.

 Tricare doesn’t always cover chiropractic care for active duty service members or their families, and access at military hospitals is limited.
-Tricare’s website lists only chiropractic services at only 60 of 422 military health facilities, and the wait for an appointment is often long.
+Tricare’s website lists chiropractic services at only 60 of 422 military health facilities, and the wait for an appointment is often long.

 So if you’re a military member who wants chiropractic care, you might have to pay out of pocket.

 Affordable Chiropractic Chain to Open New Clinics at Military Installations

 In February 2021, the Army and Air Force Exchange Service announced that more wellness services would be arriving in 2021, including the addition of chiropractic offices at select shopping centers.

 An AAFES agreement with The Joint Corp., a national provider of chiropractic care, opened the door for locations at MacDill Air Force Base in Tampa, Florida, and Luke Air Force Base in Phoenix, Arizona, among others.

 AAFES said it plans to eventually add chiropractic offices to all its Exchange shopping centers in the United States over the next few years.

 The Joint Chiropractic walk-in offices offer special military discounts to service members and their families.